Get insights.

 "Is this the best sandwich you've ever had?"

-Absolute questions are those that consist of an absolute term, such as “ever,” “always,” “only,” “everyone,” etc. Such terms make the question extreme or biased.
-These questions leave no room for nuance.
-This can lead to skewed responses because of absolute terms.
+Absolute questions contain an absolute term such as "ever," "always," "only," or "everyone."
+Those terms make the question extreme and leave no room for nuance, which pushes responses toward the edges instead of the truth.

 Use scaled responses or open-ended questions that leave room for nuance.